wp-plugins/polylang/readme.txt

 = Help other users of Polylang =

 The [support forum](http://wordpress.org/tags/polylang?forum_id=10) is here so that users of the plugin can get help when they need it.
-However, I will not always available to answer questions.
+However, I will not always be available to answer questions.
 You don't need to be a developer to help out.
 Very often similar questions have been answered in the past.
 You can subscribe to the tag ['polylang'](http://wordpress.org/tags/polylang) (emails or RSS feed, see just below the topic list) to know when a new topic has been posted.

 = Report bugs =